 A Summary of Optometrist Marketing

-With the incredible projected growth in the ophthalmic industry, if your practice is not actively trying to increase your online presence, you will likely be overshadowed by those who are.
-By creating a 1-year marketing plan and a 5-year marketing plan, you will have clear and measurable steps to achieving your goals.
+With the incredible projected growth in the industry, if your practice is not actively trying to increase your online presence, you will likely be overshadowed by those who are.
+By creating a 1-year marketing plan and a 5-year marketing plan, you will have clear and measurable steps to help you achieve your goals.
 If your 1-year plan isn’t adding up to your 5-year plan then adjust it accordingly and continue to plan and act toward your long-term goals.

 In addition to high-level planning and thinking, you should also be leveraging the many social platforms available to businesses and build your online community.
 You should also produce content to attract new patients and optimize your website to best present your practice.
 Consumers’ online expectations are steadily growing in all sectors and if you want to grow as well, you must plan and evolve your online presence.